 Ryan has a passion for supporting individuals and organisations to improve communication.
 This can be when there is a dispute because a marriage has broken down and support is needed to split finances and child arrangements, where employees are finding it difficult to engage with those with disabilities or because of personality differences.

-As a co-founder of the Disability Mediation Standards Committee, Ryan plays an instrumental role in ensuring mediation practices are inclusive and accessible for people with disabilities whilst ensuring mediators are equipped and confident when disability is the area of dispute.
+Although the skill set for mediation and disability awareness training are different, Ryan merged his skills to co-found the disability Mediation Standards Committee, where the aim of the group is to support mediation practices to be inclusive and accessible for people with disabilities, whilst ensuring mediators are equipped and confident when disability is the area of dispute.

-Kaylea Bergin is the Centre for Resolution’s Executive Assistant, responsible for project management, book keeping, admin, social media presence and also works closely with the company’s director.
+Kaylea Bergin is the Centre for Resolution’s Executive and Training Assistant and works closely with the company’s director.
+She is responsible for project management, book keeping, admin and social media presence.
 Previously with nine years’ customer service experience, involving managing teams of up to seventy associates, she brings the finely-honed interpersonal and organisational skills required of these roles to her present position.
-Kaylea also has experience of working for a community interest company that used music to support those not in education employment or training (NEET), those that were considered to be vulnerable and those suffering with dementia.
+Kaylea also has experience of working for a community interest company that used music to support those not in education employment or training (NEET) and those with disabilities.

-In the Centre for Resolution, Kaylea was attracted to an organisation which promoted and supported the core values of care and inclusion that she actively shares.
-Kaylea is closely involved with her local community and has a particular passion for ensuring the voices of vulnerable young people are always heard, a key focus of our family mediation services.
+Kaylea was attracted to working with Centre for Resolution as it is an organisation which promotes and supports the core values of equality and inclusion that she actively shares.
+Kaylea is closely involved with her local community and has a particular passion for ensuring the voices of young people are always heard, a key focus of our family mediation services.

-Kaylea has taken a personal and professional interest in developing her understanding of the key services we provide, and is thoroughly informed on mediation, advocacy, mentoring and coaching, making her an invaluable member of the Centre for Resolution team.
+Kaylea has taken a personal and professional interest in developing her understanding of the key services we provide, and is thoroughly informed on mediation, training, and disability, making her an invaluable member of the Centre for Resolution team.